 Music mixing is a form of art that requires a good ear, a great sense of rhythm and of course, the best types of headphones.

 Headphones, the bigger and bulkier brother of the portable earphones, is a must for any good music mixers.
 Unlike earphones, headphones cover your entire ear.
+It might sometimes be difficult to wear them on when you are outdoors and wearing glasses.
+No worries, Music Critic has a guide you can follow for that.
+Headphones do a great job on isolating music from the outside noise.
 They allow you to hear the music as if you’re in a club or a concert.
 In this article, we will present some of the best types of headphones for music mixers and discuss why they’re the best.

 First thing you need to know is two different types of headphones that we’re going to be presenting in this article: Open-back and Closed-back.